CryptoPlazaHQ/worker/Api/README.md

-# P2P Dashboard API
+# P2P Dashboard Data API

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A powerful and flexible API for scraping P2P trading data from cryptocurrency exchanges.
+A unified, high-performance FastAPI for querying P2P cryptocurrency trading data from a worker-populated dimensional PostgreSQL database.
+This API serves as the Phase II data access layer, providing structured and secure access to the wealth of data ingested by the independent data worker.

 ## Table of Contents